ansible/ansible-documentation/docs/docsite/rst/community/communication.rst

 - `Discussions on developer topics and code related to features or bugs <https://matrix.to/#/#devel:ansible.com>`_ - ``Matrix: #devel:ansible.com | IRC: #ansible-devel``
 - `Discussions on community and collections related topics <https://matrix.to:/#/#community:ansible.com>`_ - ``Matrix: #community:ansible.com | IRC: #ansible-community``
 - `For public community meetings <https://matrix.to/#/#meeting:ansible.im>`_ - ``Matrix: #meeting:ansible.im | IRC: #ansible-meeting``
    - We will generally announce these on one or more of the above mailing lists.
-See the `meeting schedule and agenda page <https://github.com/ansible/community/blob/main/meetings/README.md>`_
+See the `meeting schedule <https://github.com/ansible-community/meetings/blob/main/README.md>`_

 Working group-specific channels
 -------------------------------